 Inflammation is our body’s way of protecting us from infections or injury.
 There is lots of buzz about certain foods being pro- or anti-inflammatory.
 However, the reality is less straight forward than certain individual foods creating an inflammatory effect.
 Instead it is the combination of nutrients and our overall diet that can help.

-inflammation is actually a healthy response by our immune system.
+Inflammation is actually a healthy response by our immune system.
 When we have a foreign attack by bacteria, viruses, or allergens enter out system, our immune cells act quickly.
-This could be aneeze or cough, pain and swelling at the site of injury, warmth or redness.
+This could be sneeze or cough, pain and swelling at the site of injury, warmth or redness.
 None of this is negative.
 As healing takes place, inflammation gradually subsides.

 Inflammation can become harmful when it is prolonged and begins to damage healthy cells, creating a pro-inflammatory state.
 Or when the body suffers from an autoimmune condition and starts to attach itself, for example rheumatoid arthrisit, lupus and coeliac disease.
 Or the body can undergo low level inflammation that over time can wear it down and lead to health issues.